UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 This script also implements the lipid-component calculation used to derive a missing lipid value when the other required lipid components are available.

-#### `03_merging_biomarkers.R`
+### 4. Biomarker Merging

+`Code/Laboratory Biomarkers/03_merging_biomarkers.R`

 Combines the processed monthly biomarker datasets and reshapes the data into a subject-month format, with biomarker measurements represented as separate variables for subsequent analysis.

-## Primary Data-Processing Workflow

-The primary data-processing workflow consists of the following four sequential steps:

-1. **Cohort construction**
-   `Code/Demographics and Diagnosis/demographics_diagnosis_cleaning.R`
-   Constructs the study cohort from demographic and diagnosis data.

-2. **Laboratory biomarker identification and standardization**
-   `Code/Laboratory Biomarkers/01_obtaining_biomarkers.R`
-   Identifies relevant laboratory biomarker records and standardizes laboratory names and measurement units.

-3. **Biomarker condensing and monthly aggregation**
-   `Code/Laboratory Biomarkers/02_condensing_biomarkers.R`
-   Applies study-period and value criteria and summarizes biomarker measurements by month.

-4. **Biomarker merging**
-   `Code/Laboratory Biomarkers/03_merging_biomarkers.R`
-   Combines monthly biomarker measurements and reshapes the processed biomarker data.

-### Final Data Preparation
+## Final Data Preparation

 `Code/Analysis/merge_biomarkers_demographics.R`

-Combines the processed biomarker data with the demographic and diagnosis data to create the final analysis-ready dataset.
+Following completion of the primary data-processing workflow, the processed biomarker data are combined with the demographic and diagnosis data to create the final analysis-ready dataset.

 ## Statistical Analysis Files